 Here's how one facility has implemented these practices.

-At the MSI Workshop organized by the CFI in October 2015, Jonathan Bagger, Director at TRIUMF, shared a set of good practices related to the committee tasked with developing a strategic plan for an organization.
-These practices are based on his long standing experience with strategic planning.
+At the Major Science Initiatives Fund (MSIF) Workshop organized by the CFI in October 2015, Jonathan Bagger, then the Director at TRIUMF, shared a set of good practices related to the committee tasked with developing a strategic plan for an organization.
+These practices are based on his longstanding experience with strategic planning.
 They include ensuring that the committee:

-- Reaches consensus and is able to defend its decisions;
+- Reaches consensus and is able to defend its decisions, and

 - Develops a plan that is inspiring, realistic and achievable.

-To learn more about this, consult this extract of the presentation made by Dr. Jonathan Bagger at the 2015 MSI workshop.
+To learn more about this, consult this extract of the presentation made by Dr. Jonathan Bagger at the 2015 MSIF workshop.